riveSunder/rivesunder/README.md

 <img src="assets/mpd_thruster_colorized.jpg" width=95%>
 </p>

 RiveSunder here.
 I'm a human person interested in exploring and respecting this and other possible universes.
-Currently I work as a postdoc working on evolutionary algorithms and complexity.
-Previously I worked on machine learning for computational drug design, and before that I worked on inverse problem solving for microscopy.

 ---